forderud/ComSamples/README.md

 | MyExeServerCs | C# _server_ EXE implementation |
 | ServiceWrapper| Support project for running "regular" COM servers as a Windows service |

 Both servers are implemented as on-demand loaded COM EXE servers.
-The processes can also be started manually to facilitate background service deployment.
+The processes can also be started manually in advance if desired.
 The .Net samples are based on [OutOfProcCOM](https://github.com/dotnet/samples/tree/main/core/extensions/OutOfProcCOM).

 The server projects implement the `IMyServer` interface whereas the client projects implement the `IMyClient` callback interface:
 ![Overview](Overview.svg)